Michael Ziller

 z+

-What makes living together a quality – how does architecture react?
+What makes living together a quality experience – how does your architecture respond to this?

 Michael Ziller

-In my view, the entire building is a single large dwelling place, and the actual apartments in this building are individual retreats.
-This basic idea leads to a housing concept that removes various functions from the purely private living area and makes them accessible to the community – for example, a library, a guest apartment or a washroom.
-The merging of uses in communal areas that can be reached quickly gives rise to additional housing and life quality.
-This quality can even be increased if the ground floor and roof areas are opened up to inhabitants and made attractive.
-In densely populated urban areas, you can hardly live on the ground floor anyway – it’s part of the town and should be treated as such.
-All in all, the quality of living in a city is a question of organisation, and this is where architecture plays an important role because it provides the framework for ground-breaking solutions.
+In my view, the entire building is one large home, with the individual apartments in this building serving as private retreats.
+This fundamental idea leads to a housing concept that relocates certain functions from the purely private living space and makes them accessible to the community – for example, a library, a guest apartment or a laundry room.
+Merging these amenities in communal areas within short walking distances creates additional living comfort and quality of life.
+This quality can be further enhanced by opening up the ground floor and rooftop areas for residents with an appealing design.
+In densely populated urban areas, the ground floor is only partially suited for residential use – it’s part of the urban space and should be treated as such.
+Ultimately, the quality of urban living is a matter of organisation, and architecture plays a crucial role because it is shaping the framework for forward-thinking solutions.

 z+

-What types of housing do we need in order to be equipped for the future?
+What types of housing do we need to be equipped for the future?

 MZ